Rise in official count of Isle of Wight residents who have died after testing positive for Coronavirus | Isle of Wight News from OnTheWight

 Latest figures

-The latest official figures for Isle of Wight NHS Trust patients who have tested positive for Coronavirus still stands at 154.
+The latest official figures for Isle of Wight NHS Trust patients who have tested positive for Coronavirus stands at 169.

 Anecdotally there are many more cases of Coronavirus in the community – including care homes – with Island residents showing symptoms and self-isolating.